 Overwhelmingly Positive Reactions Pour in From First Leg of Mullen Automotive's ‘Strikingly Different’ FIVE EV Crossover Tour

-Mullen’s first stop in Pasadena, California, for the FIVE EV Crossover Tour was a tremendous success with overwhelming positive feedback from the general public, FIVE reservation holders and Mullen investors.
-Next stop is Anaheim, California.
+/EIN News/ -- Mullen’s first stop in Pasadena, California, for the FIVE EV Crossover Tour was a tremendous success with overwhelmingly positive feedback from the general public, FIVE reservation holders and Mullen investors.
+Next stop is Anaheim, California

-/EIN News/ -- BREA, Calif., Oct.
-31, 2022 (GLOBE NEWSWIRE) -- via InvestorWire -- Mullen Automotive, Inc. (NASDAQ: MULN) (“Mullen” or the “Company”), an emerging electric vehicle (“EV”) manufacturer, announces today that the Mullen FIVE has received overwhelmingly positive reactions from members of the public, reservation holders and Mullen investors who were able to ride in the vehicle for the very first time on the “Strikingly Different” tour which kicked off last week in Pasadena, California.
+BREA, Calif., Oct.
+31, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire – Mullen Automotive, Inc. (NASDAQ: MULN) (“Mullen” or the “Company”), an emerging electric vehicle (“EV”) manufacturer, announces today that the Mullen FIVE has received overwhelmingly positive reactions from members of the public, reservation holders and Mullen investors who were able to ride in the vehicle for the very first time on the “Strikingly Different” tour which kicked off last week in Pasadena, California.

 This follows news just released from the California Governor’s office that 17.7% of all new cars sold in California are zero-emission vehicles ("ZEVs”), according to the California Energy Commission.
 The ZEV share of sales is up 42.7% from 2021 and 126.9% from 2020.